Working with Discovered Identities

 By default, the bottom section of the details page for an identity displays a list of all objects the identity can access, as well as the following information:

-the number of policies being used to control that access
+the number of access paths being used to control that access

-the name of the cloud account associated with the object
+the name of the cloud source associated with the object

 the region where the associated cloud instance is located